 The company has no exposure to foreign currency risk.
-(2017: Refer note 15)

 CREDIT RISK

 Credit risk is the risk that the counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.

 The group is exposed to credit risk from its operating and financial activities.